microsoft/typespec/docs/handbook/style-guide.md

 title: Style guide
 ---

-# TypeSpec Language Style Guide
+# TypeSpec language style guide

 This guide offers a recommended set of naming conventions to follow when drafting a TypeSpec specification.